Non-Plymouth State University Scholarships and Grants

 Plymouth, NH 03264

-Plymouth State University automatically bills out for all scholarships based on the award letters it receives.
-Should you receive the check directly, please be sure to properly endorse the check as necessary and forward it to Student Account Services at the address above.
+- Should you receive a scholarship check directly, please be sure to properly endorse the check if necessary and forward it to Student Financial Services at the address above.